johnwcowan/r7rs-work/GraphicsCanvas.md

 but they may be rounded by the canvas to values it can support (in the worst case only black and white).

+## Issues

+1\.
+Should shapes be put at the front of the z-order when they are created (as now) or when they are displayed?

 ## Canvas constructor

 `(connect-canvas `*where*`)`